 There may be more than 2,000 dogs entered in the show, but when the coveted Best in Show competition takes place, you’ll only see seven dogs.
 These canines are the best of the best, representing seven groups and the characteristics and functions for which the breeds were originally intended: the Terrier Group, the Toy Group, the Working Group, the Sporting Group, the Hound Group, the Non-Sporting Group and the Herding Group.

-A spaniel-type dog of Dutch descent, the Nederlandse Kooikerhondje will join the Working Group in 2018.
+For 2018, the newly sanctioned breed is the Nederlandse Kooikerhondje.
+A spaniel-type dog of Dutch descent, the Nederlandse Kooikerhondje will join the Working Group.

 5. It’s a benched show, and that’s kind of a big deal.